Yijun-Linda/Blog/clz0z6tca000p09lcb2jigwmw.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1721890669635/867b2777-eae8-4e74-96ff-46fd7d392276.jpeg align="center")

+To wrap up my 2024, one of the highlights has undoubtedly been my first-ever experience at a hackathon—AdventureX 2024.

-You might be wondering what is Adventure X.
+You might be wondering what is AdventureX.

 AdventureX 2024 Hackathon, is the ONLY premier hackathon in China for creative minds and tech enthusiasts!